cwimpy/web/content/publication/kjps2021/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Korean Journal of Policy Studies*"
+publication: "*Journal of Policy Studies*"
-publication_short: "KJPS"
+publication_short: "JPS"

 abstract: Using a combination of unique datasets, I turn the recent theories on political failure into testable propositions for how these processes unfold in the African context.